ritmoHung/Definitely-Not-DC/README.md

     IMGUR_SECRET=38da011c9655de3f41d0d4ded58f31c2bd416fc2
     ```
 </details>

 > [!CAUTION]
 > I am only sharing these environment variables for demo convenience.
 Please **DO NOT** share it to others!
+> If you want the exact same threads and messages as deployed, change `dndcTest` to `dndc`.
+Use with caution!

 After adding the environement variables, run the development server: